Scalingo/documentation/_posts/databases/postgresql/2000-01-01-dump-restore.md

 There are different ways to dump a distant database and restore the data in your Scalingo database.
 The first one involves dumping the data on your local workstation and the second one involves doing the same operations from within a Scalingo one-off container (see [application tasks]({% post_url platform/app/2000-01-01-tasks %})).

-## Dump and Restore from your local workstation
+## Dump and Restore From Your Local Workstation

 To dump and restore your database from your local workstation, you need a way to [access your database]({% post_url platform/databases/2000-01-01-access %}).